 Without a will, on death, the estate is intestate.
 Administration is more complex and usually more costly.
 The people who benefit in an intestate estate are prescribed by law which may not reflect your wishes.

-If you need advice on anything related to estates or estate planning and wish to speak to one of our specialist lawyers contact Lesley Grant.
+If you need advice on anything related to estates or estate planning and wish to speak to one of our specialist lawyers, give us a call.